 You can also demonstrate your interest in cybersecurity by participating in cybersecurity contests or bug bounty programs.
 These events, hosted by various organizations and software developers, offer recognition and sometimes compensation to individuals who find and report bugs in code or vulnerabilities.
 Include these on your resume, even if you don’t win.

-You may be wondering where you can find an internship, especially if you’re not currently a student with access to a career services office.
-In this section, we’ll take a closer look at sources of government and non-government internships to accelerate your search.
-Keep in mind that you can also expand your search results by including remote opportunities.
-Because much of cybersecurity is monitoring and responding to systems for any security incident, these types of jobs can be done from anywhere with a strong internet connection.
+You may be wondering where to find cybersecurity internships, especially if you’re not currently a student with access to a career services office.
+Take a closer look at sources of government and non-government internships to accelerate your search.
+Keep in mind that you can also expand your search results by including cybersecurity internship remote opportunities.
+Because much of cybersecurity involves monitoring and responding to systems for any security incident, these types of jobs can be done from anywhere with a strong internet connection.

 In information security, one of the best places to find an internship is through a government organization.
 Governments typically have robust cybersecurity programs, and many government internships run at regular intervals.
-Here are some government-sponsored internship programs in the US:
+Wondering how to find cybersecurity internships?
+Check out the following government-sponsored internship programs in the US:

 Many companies and organizations also offer internships for aspiring cybersecurity professionals.
 You can typically find these opportunities by searching “cybersecurity internship” or “cybersecurity intern” on job boards like LinkedIn, Indeed, and ZipRecruiter.